-➡ If you are an experienced user (or an impatient one), there is a much shorter 'quick' version of the tutorial without all of the detailed explanations, at the end of this document.
-The section numbering is the same in both versions, so you can move back and forth as necessary. ie- you can go through the short version, and if you don't understand something, jump back to the detailed version for more information.
-The detailed section also includes many useful comments and explanations for solving problems with your own data, not just the tutorial set.
+- ➡ If you are an experienced user (or an impatient one), there is a much shorter 'quick' version of the tutorial without all of the detailed explanations, at the end of this document.
+The section numbering is the same in both versions, so you can move back and forth as necessary. ie- you can go through the short version, and if you don't understand something, jump back to the detailed version for more information. - → The detailed tutorial also includes many useful comments and explanations for solving problems with your own data, not just the tutorial set. - Note that files named bispec in EMAN2.2 have been renamed invar in EMAN2.3.
+The first time you run e2projectmanager in an EMAN2.2 project, it will (try) to update the naming convention in the appropriate files.